SlybootsStudio/iqrpg.guide/faq.md

 Auto potions exist — but not profitable for most people.

-### It says 15% component drop chance but I haven’t gotten a single drop!
+### The Sewer combat area says says 15% component drop chance but I haven’t gotten a single drop!

+The base drop rate is 1 per 100 action for a `drop` to occur.
 Your actual drop rate is much lower (base of 1/100).
 A 15% component drop chance means that if you get a drop, there is a 15% chance that drop will be components.

 ### Best equipment ratio for battlers?